 deals with general correspondence in accordance with the direction of the Committee, ensuring the appropriate officers and members where appropriate, are kept informed.

-is one of three signatories for cheques drawn on the Club account.
+is one of four signatories for cheques drawn on the Club account.

 keeps the records and correspondence history for the Club.